bioinfo-pf-curie/geniac/README.md

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with conda / singularity containers making installation easier and results highly reproducible.

-The first version of this pipeline was modified from the [nf-core/rnaseq](https://github.com/nf-core/rnaseq) pipeline.
-See the [nf-core](https://nf-co.re/) project for more details.

 ### Pipeline summary

 Describe here the main steps of the pipeline.